smartninja/wd2-py3-exercises/lesson-05/docker-mongo-example/README.md

-# Docker environment with Python 3 and PostgreSQL
+# Docker environment with Python 3 and MongoDB

 1. Download ZIP of this repository.
 2. Make sure Docker is running on your computer.